dominiquegarmier/auto-docs-action/README.md

 ## Setup

-1. **Get Anthropic API Key**: Sign up at [console.anthropic.com](https://console.anthropic.com) and create an API key
+1. Get an Anthropic API key at [console.anthropic.com](https://console.anthropic.com)
-2. **Add Secret**: Go to your repository Settings → Secrets and variables → Actions, and add `ANTHROPIC_API_KEY`
+2. Add `ANTHROPIC_API_KEY` to your repository secrets (Settings → Secrets and variables → Actions)
-3. **Add Workflow**: Create the workflow file above in your repository
+3. Add the workflow file above to your repository
-4. **Push Changes**: The action will trigger on Python file changes and automatically push docstring updates
+4. The action will trigger on Python file changes and automatically push docstring updates

 ## Configuration